-Looking for your first job after leaving school, but worried your lack of experience could harm your chances?
+Looking for your first job after leaving school, but worried a lack of experience will hold you back?

 If you have no previous work experience to speak of, you may not think you have much to include in a CV.
-But, when approached with the right amount of enthusiasm, research and professionalism, (not to mention time spent viewing some helpful CV examples), you should have nothing to worry about.
+But, with the right amount of enthusiasm, research and professionalism, (not to mention time spent viewing some helpful CV examples), there’s no reason your application still can’t stand out.

 To help you increase your chances of success, we’ve put together our CV template for your first job: